dan-t/rusty-release/README.md

 Configuration
 =============

-If avialable, the configuration file `.rusty-release.toml` is read from the home directory and from the cargo project root directory (where the `Cargo.toml` resides).
+If available, the configuration file `.rusty-release.toml` is read from the home directory and from the cargo project root directory (where the `Cargo.toml` resides).

 The current supported configuration (default configuration displayed) is: